 After my academic years, I worked in youth care, and as a policy advisor for the Flemish Government (Vlaamse Overheid).

-Since a couple of years, I am no longer professionally engaged, because of chronic health issues.
+Since a couple of years, I am no longer professionally engaged, because of chronic diseases.
 So I am ‘at home’ now, where – together with my sweet and loving husband – I take care of our animal family, and enjoy getting my hands dirty in our veg garden.

 And, as you can tell by the number of restaurant reviews, we also enjoy exploring new restaurants, and the occasional city trip.